ew2631/ew2631.github.io/README.md

 ***scenery with a soundtrack:*** find nature, a landscape where life actively hums in the background-less desert vibes and more running water, thick foliage, oh shit it’s a squirrel vibes. even if you're alone, being a dot in a living macbook background feels less lonesome and more peaceful. spend one day somewhere like this, and you'll find that inflection point.

-disclaimer: I took my advice roughly 2/3 of the time. the YouTube algo sedated me the rest of the way with wild cooking reels and John Oliver rants ¯\_(ツ)_/¯ I’m only human my friends.
+disclaimer: I took my advice roughly 2/3 of the time. the YouTube algo sedated me the rest of the time with wild cooking reels and John Oliver rants ¯\\_(ツ)_/¯ I’m only human my friends.

 always my best,